Dental Bonding vs. Veneers: Which One?

 Our dentists will carefully repair the imperfection by applying tooth-colored composite resin to the surface of your tooth.
 No one will know by looking at you that you ever had cracked or spaced teeth.
 It’s important to remember that bonding is best suited for minor repairs.
 We may suggest alternative treatment for larger restorations.

+The end result is a bit more pronounced with veneers.
 Made out of porcelain instead of resin, dental veneers are very thin, tooth-colored “shells”.
-They are permanently attached to the front of teeth to mask undesirable issues.
+They are permanently attached to the front of teeth over the course of multiple appointments to mask undesirable issues.
 Our dentists will use a shade guide to ensure your new smile is natural and aesthetically pleasing.

 2. The Amount of Enamel Being Removed

 The application of veneers requires a more intensive cosmetic process.
-This often equates to the removal of more natural tooth enamel.
-If this were a contest, bonding would win over veneers as it requires the least amount of enamel taken off.
+This often equates to the removal of more natural tooth enamel and permanent alterations to allow for the fit of veneers.
+If this were a contest, bonding would win over veneers as it requires the least amount of enamel (if any) taken off.

 Tooth enamel is what you see covering the outside of your teeth.
 Made up of a high percentage of minerals that enable its strength, enamel protects the more sensitive layers of teeth underneath.